vladmihalcea/hypersistence-utils/README.md

 ### Introduction

-The Hibernate Types project gives you extra types and general-purpose utilities that are not supported by the Hibernate ORM core.
+The Hypersistence Utils project gives you general-purpose utilities for both Spring and Hibernate.

 The main advantage of this project is that it supports a broad range of Hibernate versions, spanning from **Hibernate ORM 6.1** to **6.0**, **5.6**, **5.5**, **5.4**, **5.3**, **5.2**, **5.1**, **5**, **4.3**, **4.2**, and Hibernate **4.1**.